• Skip to primary navigation

 22.05.2022.

 Bath is one of the prettiest towns in England, known by its Roman baths (as the name suggests).
-The enchanting atmosphere of its medieval charm invite even for one day.
+The enchanting atmosphere of its medieval charm invites even for one day.
+Just like rural atmosphere of Cotswolds, Bath is a fabulous day trip from London.
 The train takes 90 minutes from London but I was travelling around 3h considering the cheaper tickets by bus.
 If you get a chance, definitely stay 2 or more days.

 Sitting on the river Avon Bath has a plenty of things to offer.
 It’s a birthplace of Jane Austen where you can absorb the vibes of her novels.
 Actually, I managed to see Priory Gardens, ancient Roman Baths, stunning Pulteney bridge and just absorb the atmosphere.